-It is recommended to install the server on a Windows server or another PC that is always turned on, so the server can continuously monitor the specified hosts.
-The client can be installed on the same computer or on any remote PC since the program allows clients to connect remotely to the server over a LAN/WAN/VPN connection.
+It is recommended to install the Ping Monitor server on a Windows server or another computer that is always on, so monitoring can run in the 24/7 mode.
+The Ping Monitor GUI client can be installed on the same or a different computer, since the program allows clients to connect to the server remotely over a LAN/WAN/VPN.
 You can install multiple clients that can connect to the same server and work concurrently.
-To be able to connect to the server remotely, you need to open ports 48008 and 48009 in the firewall on the computer where the server is installed.
+To be able to connect to the server remotely, you need to open ports 48017 and 48018 in the firewall on the computer where the server is installed.

-When running the client, you need to specify if you would like to connect to the server installed locally or remotely Pic 1.
+When running the Ping Monitor client, you should specify if you would like to connect to a server installed locally or remotely Pic 1.
 If you wish to connect to a remote server, you should enter its host name or IP address.
-The server requires user authentication, so when using the default settings, you need to specify a Windows account that is a member of the Administrators group on the PC where the server is installed.
-If your account satisfies this condition, you can enable the Use Windows session Credentials option and skip entering the username and password.
+The server requires user authentication, so when using the default settings, you need to specify a Windows account that is a member of the Administrators group on the computer where the server is installed.
+If your current Windows session satisfies this condition, you can enable the Use Windows session Credentials option and skip entering the username and password.

 The program uses secure communication between the client and the server, so all the data traffic is encrypted.
 By default, the program uses a self-signed SSL certificate, and you get a warning that the used certificate isn't trusted when you connect to the server.
-If you have a SSL certificate, it's recommended to specify it in the program's Preferences to validate the identity of the server when you connect to it remotely.
+If you have a SSL certificate, it's recommended to specify it in the program preferences to validate the identity of the server when connecting to it remotely.

 Monitoring Web Interface